Streaming Generalized Cross Entropy: Preliminaries

-For these reasons, nonlinear extensions of the Kalman filter have been developed, e.g. extended KF, unscented KF, particle filters, as well as additional numerical methods (see e.g. \cite{Daum2005}).
-Each of these approaches returns some information on the required probability distribution in greater generality but, on the other hand, they are often computationally expensive, which make them unsuitable for real-time data, and they rely on recursive schemes for approximations \cite{Daum2005,Zanetti2012}.
+For these reasons, nonlinear extensions of the Kalman filter have been developed (e.g. extended KF, unscented KF, particle filters), as well as additional numerical methods (see \cite{Daum2005}).
+Even though each of these approaches returns some information on the required probability distribution with greater generality, they are often computationally expensive and rely on recursive schemes for approximations \cite{Daum2005,Zanetti2012}, thus being unsuitable for real-time data.

-Besides statistical assumptions, KF and several other methods in linear models need the fulfilment of algebraic hypotheses, which reflect on the observability of the system: these requirements are not matched in presence of multicollinearity, even when it is not exact but numerical approximations lead to rank reductions.
-Multicollinearity can be managed with other approaches, including the GME and GCE methods that are summarized in the following.
+Besides statistical assumptions, KF and several other methods in linear models depend on specific algebraic hypotheses, which reflect on the observability of the system: these requirements are not fulfilled in presence of multicollinearity or when numerical approximations lead to rank reductions.
+Multicollinearity can be managed with other approaches {(see e.g. \cite{Bagya2018} for an analysis of performance of regression methods under multicollinearity)}, including the GME and GCE methods that are summarized in the following subsections.